CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/kustomize.md

 oc apply -k overlays/production
 ```

-It aslo possible to delete everything created by an overlay using this command:
+It also possible to delete everything created by an overlay using this command:

 ```sh
 oc delete -k overlays/production